xrootd/xrootd-pgintegrity/README.md

 XrdOssCsi
 =========

-XrdOssCsi is a stackable Oss plugin that adds the filesystem checksum (XRDOSS_HASFSCS) feature to an Oss by storing per-page CRC32C values as a separate file.
+XrdOssCsi is a stacked Oss plugin that adds the filesystem checksum (XRDOSS_HASFSCS) feature to an Oss by storing per-page CRC32C values as a separate file.
-Write() and Read() calls update or check against the stored CRC32C values.
+Write() and Read() calls update or check against the stored CRC32C values. pgWrite() and pgRead() can be used to directly write or read the values.

 Usage:
 ------